brycewray/hugo-site/content/posts/2020/03/coherence-covid-19.md

 ## No end in sight

 My naïveté over the timing of my working from home due to the COVID-19 scare is long gone.
-That period is now indefinite, especially since my employers’ home offices as well as the branch office where I work are affected by their respective states’ regulations requiring near- or total shutdown of non-essential businesses.
+That period is now indefinite, especially since my employers' home offices as well as the branch office where I work are affected by their respective states' regulations requiring near- or total shutdown of non-essential businesses.

 When will it end?
 Some businesses are saying things like April something-or-other.
 Since I have spent a *great deal* of time reading and listening to the opinions of leading epidemiologists[^ScienceRules] over these last few days, I think such optimism is the product of somebody having smoked something funky.